-Choosing an Elliptical
+Choosing an Elliptical Machine

-An elliptical trainer machine is characterized by its stationary handlebars and pedals that move on a glider ramp.
+A trainer machine is characterized by its stationary handlebars and pedals that move on a glider ramp.
 To use the machine, you stand on the pedals and push them to make circular movements.
 This type of movement works your quads, glutes, and hamstrings through knee and hip extensions.
 You can pedal forward or backward on an elliptical trainer to increase resistance for different muscle groups.

-Unlike elliptical trainers, elliptical cross-trainers work your upper and lower body.
-The pedals and lower body movements are the same as on an elliptical trainer, but the machine also includes handles which move back and forth.
+Unlike trainers, cross-trainers work your upper and lower body.
+The pedals and lower body movements are the same as on an trainer, but the machine also includes handles which move back and forth.
 The idea behind the handles is to push and pull in an alternate pattern to your feet.
 This motion works your shoulder, upper back, and chest muscle groups.

 Features to Consider

 Workouts are all about what you put into them and an elliptical workout is no exception.
-You can operate all types of elliptical trainers manually to create your own workout or you can follow the pre-programmed workouts available on the machine.
+You can operate all types of cross trainers manually to create your own workout or you can follow the pre-programmed workouts available on the machine.

 Engaged Muscle Groups

-Some elliptical trainers can sound like a freight train whereas others glide smoothly and quietly.
+Some trainers can sound like a freight train whereas others glide smoothly and quietly.
 If you want to be able to watch TV while you work out or don’t want to disturb others, opt for an elliptical which has great reviews on sound level.

-Nearly all elliptical machines will require some assembly once it arrives at your home.
 Most manufacturers will provide the tools necessary for assembly.
 Before making a purchase, do some research to see how easily other reviewers could assemble their elliptical.
 This can save you a headache by avoiding a notoriously difficult-to-assemble machine.